IBM MessageSight with 100k connections

 - Trade Shows: Marketing can setup powerful "live" demonstrations at trade shows.

 - Sales Demos: Sales can tailor presentations to the individual customer's environment.

 - Training Environments: Realistic training scenarios can explore all possible cases.
 Training environment can be portable rather than based on the classroom.

-MQTT simulator: MIMIC can simulate 100,000 MQTT 3.1, MQTT 3.1.1 or MQTT 5.0 based sensors and devices.
+MQTT Simulator: MIMIC can simulate 100,000 MQTT 3.1, MQTT 3.1.1 or MQTT 5.0 based sensors and devices.
 Each one can be started or stopped individually or in a group.
 Each one has it's own IP address, Port and version.
 Once started, the device starts sending and responding to the MQTT requests to/from any broker or application from anywhere in the network.

 MIMICShell: MQTT functionality can be controlled by MIMIC Command line interface.